RWTHmediTEC/Carna-DICOM/README.md

 to your project's include directories.

 Then find the appropriate library file.
-It's name depends on your platform and Carna-DICOM version, e.g. `CarnaDICOM-0.1.0.lib` for the release and `CarnaDICOM-0.1.0d.lib` for the debug version respectively of Carna 0.1.0 on Windows.
+It's name depends on your platform and CarnaDICOM version, e.g. `CarnaDICOM-0.1.0.lib` for the release and `CarnaDICOM-0.1.0d.lib` for the debug version respectively of Carna 0.1.0 on Windows.
 Add both of these files to your project's linker stage.